alexandramunoz/Flicks/README.md

 - [X] Customize the navigation bar.

 The following **additional** features are implemented:
-- [X] Users now see stars that show the average rating of the movie (used Cosmos CocoaPod)
+- [X] Users now see stars that show the average rating of the movie when they click to see movie details (used Cosmos CocoaPod)

 ## Video Walkthrough